EckoTan0804/hugo-blox-resume/content/docs/cs/project-management/03_project_planning/m4_manage_risk.md

 - What could go wrong
 - Who you'll need to consult
-- How th risk could be mitigated
+- How the risk could be mitigated

 -> This way, if or when something goes wrong, you'll have a plan prepared and ready to go.
 Part of being proactive and planning ahead is identifying potential risks and how to solve for them.
 This way, you'll set up your project with better chances for success.